enyojs/bootplate/deploy.md

 ### What comes out?

-After running the `deploy.js` script, a new folder `deploy` will be located next to your `source` directory.
+After running the `deploy.bat|sh` script, two new folders (`build` and `deploy`) will be located next to your `source` directory.

+#### Minification test folder - build

 ```
-deploy
-└── build
+build
 ├── app.css
 ├── app.js
 ├── enyo.css
 └── enyo.js
 ```

-These files will be loaded in the given order by `index.html`.
+These generated files will be loaded in the given order by `index.html`.

+#### Deployment folder - deploy

+The `deploy` folder contains a ready-to-be-shipped minified version of your application, including its declared assets & libraries in addition to the content of the `build folder`.

-If the libraries have a compatible `deploy.json` (use to be `deploy.sh` or `deploy.bat` scripts), they will be used, and a minimal copy will be placed in the deployment's lib folder.
+If the libraries have a compatible `deploy.json` (use to be `deploy.sh` or `deploy.bat` scripts), they will be used, and a minimal copy will be placed in the deployment's `./lib` folder.

-If no `deploy.(json|sh|bat)` script is found for the library, all of each library is copied into the `deploy/lib` folder to provide maximum safety.
+If no `deploy.(json|sh|bat)` script is found for the libraries, all of each library is copied into the `deploy/lib` folder to provide maximum safety.

 If you are adding a library, please add a `deploy.json` file similar to the ones in `lib/onyx` or `lib/layout`.